7 Best Electronic Desk Notebooks for Digital Note-Taking

 The Kindle Scribe shines when you're reading and annotating simultaneously.
 Highlight passages in ebooks.
 Write margin notes.
 Create sticky notes that link to specific paragraphs.
 Everything syncs across your Kindle apps on other devices.
 If you annotate a book on your Kindle Scribe, those notes appear when you open the same book on your phone or tablet.

 For pure note-taking, Kindle Scribe feels limited compared to dedicated options.
 You get basic templates.
 The handwriting to text conversion works but isn't as sophisticated as what you'll find on iPad with Scrivener or Notability.
 The pen lacks the premium feel of Remarkable's stylus.
+For those who also need to record meeting audio alongside text notes, pairing the Scribe with one of the best voice recorders for meetings or best digital voice recorders for notes creates a comprehensive capture system.

 But here's the key insight: Kindle Scribe excels at one specific workflow.
 You read technical material, research papers, or dense nonfiction.
 You need to mark up documents and reference your notes later.
 You want everything in one device.
 That's the killer use case.